twisted/twisted/docs/projects/core/howto/index.rst

     Add some security to your network transport.
   - :doc:`UDP Networking <udp>`
-    How to use Twisted's UDP implementation, with additional Multicast and Broadcast functionality.
+    How to use Twisted's UDP implementation, including multicast and broadcast functionality.
   - :doc:`Using processes <process>`

     Launching sub-processes, the correct way.